cesaiskra/ucloud-python-sdk/README.md

-this is a python sdk for ucloud
+this is a python sdk for ucloud,as well as a CLI tools for ucloud in linux bash env.

 usage: